thereiswaldo/jeremywalsh.ca/_drafts/regression-analysis-for-items-and-gold-in-league-of-legends.md

 The role and lane features have some interesting patterns, but since they aren't as significant I'll avoid discussing them here.

 Returning to the reason we trained on only 80% of the data, we can use the other 20% to get a gauge of how well these models generalize.
 If the trained features don't have a high accuracy on the test dataset then they may not be good indicators for us to learn from.

 The training accuracy score (R<sup>2</sup>) for the Kills per Minute was 59% while the test accuracy score was 51%.
+The Deaths per Minute were lower at 47% and 25% respectively.

+* explain what htis means

 There is some data leakage in this model that makes early gold a